Foam latex: Naturally Sourced Fillers

 These are materials that improve the structural properties of latex foam while also making it more environmentally friendly through increased biodegradability.
 A particular interest is using organic waste products to create these fillers.

 Eggshell powder is an example of such a filler which can be added into the latex foam to manipulate the properties of the product and increase its environmental friendliness.
 Similarly to mineral fillers, eggshell powder increases compression stress, compression set, hardness, and density of the foam while decreasing tensile strength and extension at break.
 This filler also decreases the thermal stability of the material produced, but adding resin, another possible organic filler, was found to increase the tensile strength of eggshell powder filled natural rubber polymer foam.

 Another proposed filler with similar properties was rice husk powder, which increases load bearing properties of the foam while decreasing tensile strength and extension at break.
 This was also found to increase the biodegradability of the foam for improved control over post-consumer waste of these products.

 Applications

 Transportation

 Due to their energy absorption properties, latex foams are useful for transportation applications, such as in packaging to decrease impact on the shipped product or in vehicle upholstery.
 While packaging foams may be single-use with low resistance to dynamic fatigue, upholstery tends to benefit from being denser and more resistant to fatigue as it absorbs lower impacts but needs to do so more repeatedly.

 Furniture

 Latex foams can be used in items like bedding, upholstery, and pillows for cushioning purposes due to their expressed stress-strain curve when experiencing a load.

 Soundproofing

-Due to their containing of air bubbles, latex foams carry some soundproofing properties.
+As they contain air bubbles, latex foams carry some soundproofing properties.
 In particular, both natural rubber and styrene-butadiene latex foam are found to be good at soundproofing, but styrene-butadiene foams tend to be better for this purpose.